nlnzcollservices/podcast-collector/documentation/How_to_add_a_new_podcast.md

 ```
 "podcast_name:{"rss_filename":"link","url":"link","serial_mms":"99…", "serial_pol":"pol-…","publish_link_ro_record":True, "automated_flag":False,"access_policy":"100", "template":"template_name.xml"}
 ```
-publish_link_to_record  should be turned False  if it should be concealed from public automated_flag should be turned True if there is no cataloguing corrections required. access policy should be turned 200 for restricted access.
+*publish_link_to_record  should be turned False  if it should be concealed from public;
+*automated_flag should be turned True if there is no cataloguing corrections required;
+*access policy should be turned 200 for restricted access

 ## Making necessary changes to Alma record creating rools
 ***
-Open podcasts1_create_record.py
+Open **podcasts1_create_record.py**
 Think how the title will be parsed depending if it contains episode number , season or other information not wishable for 245 marc field and add the podcast name to existing rules or create your own.
 Example: